gmc-code/PC-microbit-micropython/docs/classes/pixel_class.rst

                     while True:
                         brightness_val = 1
-                        for ledxy in led_list:
+                        for led_xy in led_list:
-                            ledxy.on(brightness=brightness_val)
+                            led_xy.on(brightness=brightness_val)
                             brightness_val += 2
                             sleep(100)
-                        for ledxy in led_list:
+                        for led_xy in led_list:
-                            ledxy.off()
+                            led_xy.off()
                             sleep(100)

             .. tab-item:: Q4

                 Modify the code to use ``brightness_val_list = [9, 7, 5, 3, 1]`` to store the led brightnesses for the 5 leds from left to right.
-Use the zip function to zip the led lsit and the brightness lsit.
+Use the zip function to zip the led list and the brightness list.
 Then loop though the zipped list to display the leds with decreasing brightness.

                 .. code-block:: python